HanaOctavia/Book-Recommendations/README.md

 |Summer Sisters                                                    | Judy Blume     |
 |The Firm                                                         | John Grisham    |

-tabel 12. rekomendasi 10 buku
+Table 12.
+Recommendations for 10 books

 ### Evaluation

-Metrik yang digunakan untuk evaluasi model adalah  Root Mean Squared Error (RMSE).
-Root Mean Squared Error (RMSE) adalah metrik yang digunakan dalam akurasi prediktif yang perhitungannya konsepnya mirip dengan metrik MAE, namun pengkuadratan kesalahan menghasilkan lebih banyak penekanan pada kesalahan daripada yang menggunakan metrik MAE[4].
-Singkatnya, RMSE pada dasarnya mengukur kesalahan kuadrat rata-rata dari prediksi kita.
+The metric used for model evaluation is Root Mean Squared Error (RMSE).
+Root Mean Squared Error (RMSE) is a metric used in predictive accuracy whose calculation concept is similar to the MAE metric, but the squaring of errors results in more emphasis on errors than using the MAE metric [4].
+In short, RMSE basically measures the mean squared error of our predictions.

-Berdasarkan hasil training model, dihasilkan root_mean_squared_error bernilai 0.3949 dan val_root_mean_squared_error bernilai 0.4060.
-Skor ini sudah cukup bagus untuk sistem rekomendasi kita.
+Based on the results of the training model, the root_mean_squared_error value is 0.3949 and the val_root_mean_squared_error value is 0.4060.
+This score is good enough for our recommendation system.

-Berikut ini adalah visualisasi metrik dengan plot
+Here is a visualization of metrics with plots
 ![Screenshot (478)](https://user-images.githubusercontent.com/86582130/192162604-78a85e19-a54d-48cd-b65c-11411ca8cae8.png)

-Gambar 4.
-Visualisasi metrik
+Figure 4.
+Metrics visualization

-## Kesimpulan
+## Conclusion

-Berdasarkan hasil *development* sistem rekomendasi menggunakan 2 metode yaitu Content-Based Filtering dan Collaborative Filltering dan evaluasi menggunakanbmetrik RMSE untuk colaborative filtering dan precission untuk content based filtering, menunjukan bahwa kedua metode ini dapat membangun rekomendasi dengan baik, ditunjukan dengan kemampuan merekomendasikan buku berdasarkan penulis dan rating teratas
+Based on the results of *development* the recommendation system uses 2 methods, namely Content-Based Filtering and Collaborative Filltering and evaluation using the RMSE metric for collaborative filtering and precision for content-based filtering, showing that these two methods can build recommendations well, indicated by the ability to recommend books based on authors and top rating

-## Referensi
+## Reference

 [1] Ritdrix, A. H. & Wirawan, P. W., 2018.
 Sistem Rekomendasi Bukumenggunakan Metode Item-Basedcollaborative Filtering. *Jurnal Masyarakat Informatika*, 9(2), pp. 24-32.